-Contact:Paula Moreno Phone: 202.965.6382
+Contact: Taylor Kennedy Phone: 202.965.6392

-Email:pmoreno@resolv.org
+Email: tkennedy@resolv.org

-Collaborative Study of the Effects of Wind Power on Prairie-Chicken Demography and Population Genetics
+Study Underway on the Effects of Wind Power on Prairie-Chicken Demography and Population Genetics

-WASHINGTON, DC, (May 9, 2006) - The National Wind Coordinating Committee (NWCC) Wildlife Workgroup announces a 4-year collaborative research project to study the Effects of Wind Power on the Demography and Population Genetics of the Greater Prairie-Chicken.
+WASHINGTON, DC, (July 30, 2007) - The first full season of a 4-year collaborative research project to study the Effects of Wind Power on the Demography and Population Genetics of the Greater Prairie-Chicken is now underway.
+This research is directed by principal investigators Drs.
+Brett Sandercock and Samantha Wisely, Kansas State University, and overseen by a subgroup of the National Wind Coordinating Collaborative (NWCC), the Grassland and Shrub Steppe Species Collaborative (GS3C).

-The Greater Prairie-Chicken (Tympanuchus cupido) is a species whose population signals the overall health of grassland ecosystems and is found in Kansas, Oklahoma, and other parts of the Great Plains.
+The Greater Prairie-Chicken (Tympanuchus cupido), a species whose population signals the overall health of grassland ecosystems, is found in Kansas, Oklahoma, and other parts of the Great Plains.
 Of interest to hunters, naturalists, and ranch owners, Greater Prairie-Chickens are considered sensitive to habitat disturbance because of their large home ranges and because population reductions and loss of genetic diversity are known to undermine their reproduction potential.
 Understanding how development of wind energy resources may impact the population viability of this species of conservation concern - and what strategies may be used to mitigate any impacts identified - is critical to future development of the wind energy resource in prairie ecosystems.

-The Grassland and Shrub Steppe Species Collaborative (GS3C), a subgroup of the NWCC Wildlife Workgroup, brings together representatives from state and federal agencies, private industry, academic institutions, and non-governmental organizations in a collaborative effort to: 1) identify research questions; 2) secure and administer cooperative funding to conduct research; 3) encourage peer-reviewed collaborative research; and 4) identify both potential impacts and mitigation strategies to address impacts.
+The Grassland and Shrub Steppe Species Collaborative (GS3C), a subgroup of the NWCC Wildlife Workgroup, brings together representatives from state and federal agencies, private industry, academic institutions, and non-governmental organizations in a collaborative effort to: 1) identify critical research questions; 2) secure and administer cooperative funding to conduct research; 3) encourage peer-reviewed collaborative research; and 4) identify both potential impacts and mitigation strategies to address any impacts.